BirthdayResearch/quantum/README.md

 ETHER and ERC20 can be withdrawn by the Admin address only via `withdrawEth(uint256 amount)` and `withdraw(address _tokenAddress, uint256 amount)` functions respectively.

-## Operational addresses - Gnosis safe
+## Admin and Operational addresses - Gnosis safe

-Operational address will be a Gnosis safe, ideally will be with at least 3 owners.
+Admin and Operational addresses will be Gnosis safes, ideally will be with at least 3 owners.
 In case of 3 addresses, 2 approval ( this can be set when making a safe or later ) will be needed to execute txs.

 More admins can be added later, for more info [Gnosis safe: adding owners](https://help.gnosis-safe.io/en/articles/3950657-add-owners).